Spaghetti squash with peanut sauce makes a wonderful addition to any Asian-inspired meal. Add shredded chicken, and it’s a filling main course.

 How to serve spaghetti squash with peanut sauce

-I often serve spaghetti squash with peanut sauce as a side dish when I make Asian meatballs.
+I often serve it a side dish when I make Asian meatballs.
 But as I said, it can easily serve as the main course.
 It’s very filling!

 Is this a healthy recipe?

-I believe it is.
-Spaghetti squash is nutritious.
-I think most will agree it’s a better choice than starchy noodles!
 As for the sauce, I realize that some object to peanut butter and to soy sauce.
-Surely if you follow a paleo diet you won’t use them.
+Surely if you follow a paleo diet you won’t use them (and if you need to be gluten-free, you’ll use a soy sauce alternative).
 But for me personally, both are fine in moderation.

 You can keep leftovers in the fridge, in an airtight container, for 3-4 days.
 Reheat them gently, in the microwave, on 50% power.